sean-abbott/pi-k8s/README.md

 * run multiarchitecture, use affinity to run a cups server on my x86 box with the attached printer
 * run a household wiki
     * maybe (https://wiki.js.org/)?
+    * this manifest has the basics of getting nfs-client-provisioner to work
 * run an internal dns server to make things easier to access
 * run openFaaS and get some triggers based on the world.
 Temperature.
 That sort of thing.
 Maybe later get another pi and use it to water things.